Chinch-Bug/clangen-genemod/docs/dev/code/content-adding.md

 Few numbers to keep in mind:

-- A single rabbit sprite on the burrow screen counts for 100x100 pixels
+- A single rabbit sprite on the camp screen counts for 100x100 pixels
-- Burrow screen length is 1600 pixels.
+- camp screen length is 1600 pixels.
 This means that to not have rabbit sprites go behind the screens, their x-coordinate should not be placed beyond 1500 pixels.
-- Burrow screen height is 1400 pixels.
+- camp screen height is 1400 pixels.
 Like before, the rabbit sprite y-coordinates shouldn't be placed beyond 1300 pixels.

 Photo-editing/painting programs may help you figure out the right placements, if they have measuring tools available.